 - Thy4 is suspicious and requires diagnostic hemithyroidectomy

 - Thy5 is malignant and requires work up for appropriate treatment

 Thyroid cancer should be managed by a multi-disciplinary team, including endocrinologists, histopathologists, radiologists, oncologists, and ENT surgeons, alongside of specialist nurses and speech and language therapists.

 The management varies depending on the type of cancer as well as the stage.
 Management options include surgical, chemotherapy, radiotherapy, and radio-iodine therapy.

-- Total Thyroidectomy– This involves removing the whole thyroid (including the isthmus).
-Patients will always need to take thyroid hormone replacement following this surgery
+- Total thyroidectomy – Most malignant disease will require a total thyroidectomy, which involves removing the whole thyroid (including the isthmus); patients will always need to take thyroid hormone replacement following this surgery

 Complications of Thyroid Surgery